What Is Cryptocurrency Halving

 Cryptocurrency halving is a process in which the reward value for each mined transaction block is halved.
 The halving ensures that the crypto asset will follow a stable emission rate until its maximum supply is reached.

 Halving plays an important role in cryptocurrencies based on the Proof-of-Work (PoW) consensus algorithm.
 It is a fundamental factor that inevitably has an effect on the price of the cryptocurrency.
 In addition, halving significantly affects the interests of miners, since their profit depends on it.

 In this article we would like to consider the most famous coins which are waiting for halving in the near future.

 Zcash (ZEC) is in the top 50 of the biggest cryptocurrencies in the world now.
+Let's check some dates here.
 The first block was mined at the end of 2016, so the first halving will take place at the end of 2020.
 You can follow Zcash halving countdown here.

 Currently every miner gets 12.5 ZEC per block.
 But each 4-year period (or 840,000 mined blocks) the volume of ZEC production is halved (from 12.5 to 6.25 to 3.125 to 1.5625, etc.).

 Early investors put $3 million to fund the Zcash creation.
 In return for that money they agreed that the investors would receive a small fraction of the Electric Coin Company’s equity along with a slice of the Founder’s Rewards coins.
 At the moment the activities of ECC are sponsored by a network commission.
 20% of the commission goes to the development of the project but in a year the developers will stop receiving their share from the extraction of digital coins.
 It will be possible to measure the impact of this factor on the Zcash price next year.